Reading International, Inc. (NASDAQ:RDI) Insider James J. Cotter Living Trust Sells 2,750 Shares

-Reading International, Inc. (NASDAQ:RDI – Get Rating) insider James J. Cotter Living Trust sold 2,750 shares of the company’s stock in a transaction that occurred on Monday, April 18th.
-The shares were sold at an average price of $4.15, for a total value of $11,412.50.
-Following the transaction, the insider now owns 1,268,149 shares of the company’s stock, valued at approximately $5,262,818.35.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Reading International, Inc. (NASDAQ:RDI – Get Rating) insider James J. Cotter Living Trust sold 2,750 shares of the stock in a transaction dated Friday, April 22nd.
+The shares were sold at an average price of $4.10, for a total transaction of $11,275.00.
+Following the completion of the transaction, the insider now directly owns 1,257,149 shares of the company’s stock, valued at $5,154,310.90.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.

 James J. Cotter Living Trust also recently made the following trade(s):